Are You Underinsured? Calculating the True Cost of Rebuilding Your UK Home

 What is the difference between market value and rebuild cost?

-How often should I review my rebuild cost?
+How often should I update my rebuild cost?

-If this was useful, you might also want to read Is Your UK Property Insurance Actually Protecting You From These Hidden Risks?.
+If this was useful, you might also want to read Hidden Exclusions: What Your UK Property Insurance Policy Isn’t Telling You.

 Sources and Further Reading